 There's lying.
 There's lying.
 And there's lying.

 I say that because misrepresentation (mis-re-present-ation) of the facts is always a result of the context in which it is originally done.
-Children may learn to lie at a very early age because telling the truth is not rewarded with kindness; it is persecuted and punished
+Children may learn to lie at a very early age because telling the truth is not rewarded with kindness; it is persecuted and punished.

-Moreover, it is often done under threat of, or during, physical abuse or other harm... including complex combinations of invalidating the child's reality, or being discounted, disclaimed, rejected, invalidated, confused, betrayed, insulted, criticized, judged, blamed, embarrassed, humiliated, ridiculed, denigrated, derogated, victimized, demonized, persecuted, picked on, dumped on, bullied, gaslighted, and/or scapegoated.
+Moreover, it is often done under threat of, or during, physical abuse or other harm... including complex combinations of invalidating the child's reality, or being discounted, disclaimed, rejected, invalidated, confused, betrayed, insulted, criticized, judged, blamed,

-When that is repeatedly the case, the child's memories of both the abuse and his response to it are conditionedsocialized and normalized into the brain's default mode network.
+When that is repeatedly the case, the child's memories of both the abuse and his response to it are conditioned, socialized and normalized into the brain's default mode network.
 Done enough times, the conditioning is habituated by becoming a neural network; a physical actuality that will remain in existence unless or until the abuse ends, and there is no longer a need to re-run the neural firing pattern.

 Sadly, in children who were the victims of such abuse as described, the neural wiring I have described develops so much density via alternative networking over time... that it becomes a relatively permanent "fixture" in the brain.
 And -- just like an amygdala or a hippocampus (which are in fact parts of such neural networks) -- every bit as much a fixed "part" of the brain as those two subcomponents.
 And those neural circuits will fire off and produce behavior whenever the amygdala and hippocampus sense that the past is being re-present-ed.